Work-life balance. I don’t like the term.

 In a sandbox, there is no division between work and play.
 I was doing both, in pursuit of a larger purpose: to create something special, to accomplish something.
 Even if that something was a city made from sand, it was an important and worthwhile cause to me.

 The morale of the story is this: when you have a clear purpose, and it guides your life, the dividing line between work and everything else fades away.
 Guided by a larger purpose, there is a oneness to all you do.
-And when you fill your days doing things that align with that purpose, the different areas of your life weave together as one, all in support of a greater cause.
+And when you fill your days doing things that align with that purpose, the different areas of your life weave together in support of a greater cause.
 I call this living with purpose.

 So how do you determine your life purpose?